1Px-Vision/SegPromptNav/README.md

 - predicts a high-level action for safe motion adaptation,
 - integrates that action into the navigation controller.

 The framework is designed for simulation, experimentation, and research on agent-driven UAV autonomy.
+The proposed workflow begins with the user defining the start and goal positions directly on the input image.
+A semantic segmentation module then analyzes the scene and classifies each region as either free space or an obstacle.
+Using this segmented representation, the navigation module constructs a traversability grid and computes an obstacle-aware waypoint path from the start to the goal.
+A local waypoint is selected from the planned path to guide the drone progressively toward the final destination while avoiding collisions.
+The planned route is drawn over the original image, and all relevant navigation data are saved in a JSON mapping file, including waypoint coordinates, planner metadata, prompt-based navigation tokens, selected action, and control outputs.
+This JSON file can later be read to reconstruct the route, redraw the navigation overlay, and provide step-by-step motion commands for the drone.

 ---